 - It has unpopular features that are known to cause expensive problems.

-Never Spend More When Buying an RV Than You Can Afford to Pay In the Event of an Emergency.
+Never Spend More When Buying an RV Than You Can Afford to Pay

 A Real Life Example

 - Twelve years ago a couple I knew purchased a motor home that was three years old.

 - They sold their home, moved into it and began traveling and work camping.

 - At the time, she was 57 and he was 59.